Skip to main content

 Install an Agent

-The agent is available as a Windows .exe file, a Mac app, and Linux binaries for CentOS/Red Hat and Ubuntu.
-See the [Prerequisites.md] page for information about supported operating system versions.
+Agents are available as a Windows .exe files, Mac apps, and Linux binaries for CentOS/Red Hat and Ubuntu.
+See the Prerequisites page for information about supported operating system versions.

 1. On the Environments page, click Agent Tools.